 You can read more about the Historic Centre of Warsaw in the UNESCO World Heritage listing.

 Warsaw was invaded and occupied by the Nazis in 1939.
-All Jewish residents of the city were subsequently rounded up and relocated to Warsaw Ghetto (it was to become the largest of all Jewish ghettos established by the Nazis).
+Before long all Jewish residents of the city had been rounded up and relocated to Warsaw Ghetto (it was to become the largest of all Jewish ghettos established by the Nazis).

 More than 400,000 people were crammed into a small part of the city, sleeping 10 people per room.
 During the following years the inhabitants of the ghetto were systematically removed and sent to concentration camps and mass killing centres.